chrisburnell/chrisburnell.com/_posts/2014-09-22-on-your-marks.md

 <button class="show-comments  js-show-comments">Show Comments</button>
 {% endhighlight %}

-And let’s create some associated Javascript to create and hook onto our <code>button</code> and perform two actions: remove the <code>button</code> and load Disqus.
+And let’s create some associated Javascript to create and hook onto our `button` and perform two actions: remove the `button` and load Disqus.

 {% highlight javascript %}
 var commentsSection = document.getElementById('comments');